Thomas-Duggan/Dosirak-LiFT/README.md

 # This app is in Alpha, many features may not work or may change significantly in later versions.

+# Dosirak - Linux Fixes & Tricks
+Dosirak LiFT (pronounced dough-see-rack) is a highly-customizable GUI-based beginner-friendly helper program that eases the transition from Windows to Linux.

 ## How to Install
 Under "**Releases**", download and run "Dosirak-LiFT-Installer.sh".